heboni/philosophers_/README.md

 # philosophers_

-philosophers with processes and semaphores
+philo/        :philosophers with threads and mutexes philo_bonus/  :philosophers with processes and semaphores